renancouto/json2sass/README.md

 # json2sass
-> Generate SASS vars file out of a JSON
+> Generate SASS/SCSS vars files out of a JSON

 It turns this:
 ```json